deriveitCreator/deriveit/README.md

 - Added `freshmans_dream.tsx` in discrete mathematics.
 - Added `modular_inverse.tsx` in discrete mathematics.
 - Added `x_square_solution.tsx` in discrete mathematics.
+- Changed the color of the link tag in articles.

 ### Jan 13, 2024